-For those of you wondering about other unusual names, check out our article on banned names in Norway.
+For those of you wondering about unusual names, check out our article on banned names in Norway.

 Regional differences in baby names

 Dig a little deeper into the statistics and you'll see some interesting trends across the country.

-Although Jacob/Jakob is the most common boys name across Norway, it tops the list in just one county: Rogaland.
+Although Noah is the most common boys name across Norway, it tops the list in just two counties: Rogaland and Vestland.